saliWd/distance/ProjectNotes.md

 ## Done

 1. app stuff: start with [beacon scanner](https://github.com/Bridouille/android-beacon-scanner) (or maybe this one: [github BLE library](https://github.com/alt236/Bluetooth-LE-Library---Android) ).
+   1. remove any warnings on the beacon scanner app (one remaining, guess I can ignore it)
+   1. install my own app (app review is pending...)
+   1. use the most current version of all the plugins.
+4 NOK are still remaining: logging/converter-gson/retrofit/adapter-rxjava.
+Most probably will leave it at this.
    1. (can still improve more): logo (512x512), 2 screenshots (mobile), 'feature graphic' (1024x500).
 Different graphics tool than visio
    1. publish the stuff: quite a pita
    1. remove firebase stuff